StackStorm/st2docs/docs/source/orquesta/operations.rst

 ------------------------------------------

 There are use cases where users want to re-run the workflow execution for certain task(s).
-Orquesta allows workflow execution to be re-run from any task(s) as long as the workflow execution is in a completed state (succeeded, failed, or canceled).
+Orquesta allows workflow executions to be re-run from any task(s) as long as the workflow execution is in a completed state (succeeded, failed, or canceled).
 This is different than using a retry in the workflow definition to tell Orquesta to automatically retry a task execution.
 Retry is considered during workflow design time.
-Rerun allows a user to respond to unexpected issues during runtime.
-This feature allows user to rerun a workflow from a specific step without starting from the beginning especially if the workflow is long running or has many steps.
+Rerun allows a user to respond and manually react to unexpected issues during runtime.
+This feature allows a user to rerun a workflow from a specific step without starting from the beginning, especially if the workflow is long running or has many steps.

 Given the sequential workflow below, the workflow execution can be re-run from any task with the command ``st2 execution re-run <execution-id> --tasks <task_name>``.